biraj-pickcel/docker-offline-setup/README.md

   npm run setup
   ```

-  **Linux example:**
+  **Example:**

   ![Linux setup](images/linux-setup.png)

-- This should start your signage server.
+- If everything went well, then you should see **done** at the end & your signage server should be running.
 You can verify this by opening your browser & entering a URL like `http://<ip-address>:8080`

   ![Browser](images/browser.png)